TikTok Says Dry Shampoo Works Better On Clean & Wet Hair, So I Tried it

 @rio.makino I never thought to apply it to wet hair! #dryshampoo #dryshampoohack #dryshampootips #hairtipsandtricks #hair #hairhacks ♬ original sound - UF DELTA ZETA

-My hair can be dry on the ends and greasy at the root so I washed my hair with The Body Shop Shea Intense Repair Shampoo, £9, and matching Shea Intense Repair Conditioner, £9.
-I raked a 20p-sized amount of Moroccanoil Hydrating Styling Cream, £25.45, through the ends of my hair and proceeded to spritz in the dry shampoo liberally, just as I would on day three or four when my hair gets greasy.
+My hair can be dry on the ends and greasy at the root so I washed my hair with The Body Shop Shea Intense Repair Shampoo, $20, and matching Shea Intense Repair Conditioner, $15.
+I raked a 20c-sized amount of Moroccanoil Hydrating Styling Cream, $56.50, through the ends of my hair and proceeded to spritz in the dry shampoo liberally, just as I would on day three or four when my hair gets greasy.
 The product isn't invisible so it did look strikingly white against my dark brown hair.
 But once I began to rub it in with my fingertips, most traces disappeared.

 A crucial step, according to most of the TikTokers sharing this hack, is blow-drying the dry shampoo into your hair.
-I love Hershesons The Great Hairdryer, £295, but if you're on a budget try BaByliss Salon Pro 2200 Hairdryer, £40, which comes with attachments and a diffuser.
+A great option for this is the Bondi Boost Sonic Dryer, $279, but if you're on a budget try Remington Aero 2000W Hair Dryer, $23.95.
 Surprisingly, the dry shampoo seemed to slice my drying time in half, perhaps because it soaked up the majority of the water.
 Regardless, I welcomed getting at least five minutes back that evening.

 Advertisement